Low-energy behavior of $E2$ strength functions

 \section{Summary}

 A large number of $E2$ transitions between excited states up to $J$ = 10 in $^{94}$Mo and $^{95}$Mo has been calculated using the shell model.
-The strength functions deduced from their average strengths increase toward zero transition energy and show a finite maximum of a Gau{\ss}-like shape.
-This is in strong contrast to the pole of the phenomenological expression recommended in the reaction data base RIPL.
+At low transition energy below about 2 MeV, the distributions of average $B(E2)$ values are dominated by the large number of transitions between states with $J_f = J_i, J_i \pm 1$.
+These are the transitions with large average $B(M1)$ values discussed in Ref.~\cite{sch13}.
+The corresponding states contain large components of the configuration $\pi(0g_{9/2}^2) \nu(1d_{5/2}^2)$.
+The strength functions deduced from the average $E2$ strengths increase toward zero transition energy and show a finite maximum of a Gau{\ss}-like shape.
+This is in contrast to the pole of the phenomenological expression recommended in the reaction data base RIPL.
 In the medium-energy range up to about 6 MeV the average $E2$ strength predicted by the shell-model calculations shows a complicated structure and is by orders of magnitude greater than the low-energy tail of the phenomenological expression.
+This part may miss components caused by collective excitations and may show a different behavior in nuclides that are more distant from shell closures than the ones studied in this work.
 The continuation of the strength to higher energy beyond about 6 MeV remains an open question.
 The possible influence of the low-energy shape of the $E2$ strength functions on reaction rates may be tested by implementing these strength functions in statistical reaction codes.